dhoyle/splicedocs-jekyll/pages/DBaaS/AboutDBaaS.md

 In addition to easy connectivity with almost any Business Intelligence tool, Splice Machine includes:

-* An integrated *Zeppelin Notebook* interface.
-Zeppelin notebooks are like text documents, but with code that can be executed and of which the output can be rendered as tables, reports and beautiful graphs.
+* An integrated *Jupyter Notebook* interface.
+Jupyter notebooks are like text documents, but with code that can be executed and of which the output can be rendered as tables, reports and beautiful graphs.
   This enables you to prepare and run SQL DDL and DML, stored